Search

 This also allows the parking brake to be used as the emergency brake system.
 If air pressure was to drop too low, the force exerted by the spring in the chamber will be able to overcome the force exerted by the air on the diaphragm and apply the brakes on all wheels.

 You might think of air brakes as working similarly to a hydraulic brake circuit.
-As with hydraulic brakes, when the driver presses the brake pedal, air pressure is applied, like hydraulic pressure in a hydraulic brake circuit to the wheel when applying the brake.
+As with hydraulic brakes, air pressure is applied when the driver presses the brake pedal.

 How Drum Brakes Work